-Dear readers, tonight with us is a security officer from a merchant spaceship.
-She is here to tell us about rebels, inhospitable planets, murder teddies, and tyrannical governments.
+Dear readers, tonight with us is a matriarch of a wine-making family from Canada.
+She is here to tell us about the 250-year history of three families.

 What do you do now?

 Well, I’m old now.
 80 plus.
 Officially, I am the matriarch of the still growing Di Angelo family, even though I never married.
 Johnny, my son, did grow strong and healthy in my belly, after I was raped.

 I was fifteen at the time, walking home with my wheelbarrow along the lakeshore path, when that unknown man approached me.
 At first, he was kind, funny and friendly, but then he suddenly grabbed me around my waist and threw me down on the ground.
 The wheelbarrow tipped over.